bc-rep-project/AI-Powered/CONVERSATION_ARCHIVE.md

 - httpx: Required by authlib and postgrest-py (version 0.16.1)
 - prometheus-client: For metrics collection and monitoring
 - slowapi: For rate limiting and request throttling
+- limits: Required by slowapi for rate limiting implementation

 ## Current State
 - Basic infrastructure is set up